 Chicago Attorney Obtains Summary Judgment in Legal Malpractice Matter

-In the underlying matter, the plaintiff while on parole launched an unprovoked attack on several bus riders.
-He then confronted a responding police officer by charging him multiple times, and even threatened to kill the officer.
+In the underlying matter, the plaintiff while on parole launched an unprovoked attack on several bus riders, and then confronted a responding police officer by charging him multiple times–even threatening to kill the officer.
 After refusing to respond to the police officer’s multiple attempts to calm the situation and during an attempt to tackle the officer, the plaintiff was shot.
 The plaintiff’s mother hired the plaintiff’s former attorney to defend against the impending criminal charges.
 Despite the plaintiff’s mother calling his former attorney’s office only one month later seeking a referral for a civil case, the plaintiff alleged that his former attorney was hired for this purpose and had a duty to file a civil lawsuit.

 Whether or not the plaintiff’s former attorney was hired to file a civil case amounted to “he-said, she-said” standoff.
-Mr. Ruscheinski argued, however, that the plaintiff’s self-serving statements were inadmissible because they were contrary to the remaining evidence in the case.
-Therefore, the former attorney never possessed any duty to file a civil case.
-Mr. Ruscheinski also persuasively argued to the court that the successor counsel’s failure to prosecute the timely filed Section 1983 case was the independent and superseding cause of the plaintiff’s damages.
+Attorney Paul Ruscheinski argued, however, that the plaintiff’s self-serving statements were inadmissible because they were contrary to the remaining evidence in the case.
+Therefore, the former attorney never possessed any duty to file a civil case, and Paul Ruscheinski persuasively argued that the successor counsel’s failure to prosecute the timely filed Section 1983 case was the independent and superseding cause of the plaintiff’s damages.